autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 This section describes the oracle protocol, the role of validators in providing and agreeing median price data, and the lifecycle for oracle voting and currency pair management.

 Autonity provides consensus-computed median price data for selected currency pairs as an L1 platform feature.
 The submission of price data for aggregation and voting is a validator responsibility and executed according to an _oracle protocol_.
 As consequence, validator nodes form an _oracle network_.
 When serving as a member of the [consensus committee](/glossary/#consensus-committee), validators must submit raw price data reports for currency pairs on-chain, and participate in the oracle protocol to agree an aggregated median price for the submitted price data in discrete _voting rounds_ using a _commit and reveal_ protocol.
 As voting rounds complete, the aggregated median price data computed and provided by the Autonity network is updated.
-As [epoch](/glossary/#epoch)'s end the set of oracle voters changes to accord with new consensus committee membership.
+As an [epoch](/glossary/#epoch) ends the set of oracle voters changes to accord with new consensus committee membership.

 In the oracle protocol a validator has responsibilities to: